-One of the limitations of prostate-specific antigen, or PSA, screening and random prostate biopsy without image guidance is that doctors may detect some small or slow-growing prostate cancers that are not likely to cause serious consequences.
+One of the limitations of prostate-specific antigen, or PSA, screening, random prostate biopsy without image guidance, and MRI-guided targeted biopsy is that doctors may detect some small or slow-growing prostate cancers that are not likely to cause serious consequences.

-NYU Langone doctors have the experience and technology to identify these lower-risk tumors.
+Doctors at NYU Langone’s Perlmutter Cancer Center have the experience and technology to identify these lower-risk tumors.
 Doctors may recommend active surveillance of a low-risk tumor instead of treating it with interventions including surgery or radiation therapy, particularly in older men.

-Active surveillance means deferring, and hopefully avoiding, treatment of a slow-growing prostate cancer to avoid the potential side effects of treatment, such as urinary incontinence, rectal injury, bladder dysfunction, and loss of erectile function.
-It requires that doctors carefully follow any progression of prostate cancer in men who have tested positive for the disease by biopsy which may require a reassessment of whether therapies such as surgery should be considered.
+Active surveillance means deferring, and possibly avoiding, treatment of a slow-growing prostate cancer.
+This helps men avoid the potential side effects of treatment, such as urinary incontinence, rectal injury, bladder dysfunction, and loss of erectile function.
+During active surveillance, doctors carefully follow any suspected progression of prostate cancer in men who have tested positive for the disease by biopsy.

-Because there are currently no widely accepted standards for following men enrolled in an active surveillance program, NYU Langone doctors have received funds from the National Institutes of Health to develop evidence-based methods for active surveillance.
+Currently, there are no widely accepted standards for following men enrolled in an active surveillance program.
+NYU Langone doctors, with support from the National Institutes of Health, are working to develop evidence-based methods for active surveillance.

-For men who choose active surveillance for prostate cancer, doctors at NYU Langone typically conduct follow-up PSA tests every six months and follow-up biopsies at individualized intervals.
-Doctors move on to treatment such as surgery, radiation therapy, or focal ablation only if there is evidence that the cancer is progressing.
+For men with low-risk disease who choose active surveillance for prostate cancer, our doctors typically conduct follow-up PSA tests every six months and follow-up MRI and biopsies at intervals determined for each individual.
+Doctors move onto treatment, such as surgery, radiation therapy, or focal ablation, only if there is evidence that the cancer is progressing.

-Your doctor may consider beginning treatment if there is a significant increase in your PSA level, a change in your digital rectal examination or MRI results, or if a prostate biopsy shows that the cancer has become more aggressive, or grows quickly.
+Your doctor may consider beginning treatment if there is a significant increase in your PSA level, a change in your digital rectal exam or MRI results, or if a prostate biopsy shows that the cancer has become more aggressive or grows quickly.